Ammonia Refrigeration Maintenance Technology

 For information about the Ammonia Refrigeration Operator Training

-Semester Start Date: Fall and Spring
+Semester Start Date: Fall

 The Ammonia Refrigeration Maintenance Technology program is dedicated to providing an advanced educational opportunity in the field of ammonia refrigeration that assists industry in maintaining a skilled workforce.